tingkts/Android-Private-Space/README.md

+AOSP codebase is base on Android M /N

 - PrivatePhoto:  the demo app of alps framework feature for private photo.

 - alps_patches:  alps framework patches for each  individual sub-projects.